Podcast: Download

 Environmental Factors

-One of the hardest things for many of us to change is our environmental.
+One of the hardest things for many of us to change is our environmental conditions.
 As I mentioned, I moved away from the city and did not anticipate just how out of touch this would put me with my friends.

 Another study found that people with stronger social networks have a lower mortality risk.
 The catch is that “naturally occurring social” relations are at the core of the benefit.
 Corny “interventions” by community groups or the recent explosion of rent-a-friend and rental family services don’t show much promise.

-How To Improve Your Cognitive Function (Even As You Age)
+How Memory Improvement Activities Can Improve Your Cognition (Even As You Age)

-Now that we’ve covered some of the key reasons mental sharpness slips as we age, let’s look at activities that will help restore and improve your cognitive function.
+Now that we’ve covered some of the key reasons mental sharpness slips throughout our lives, let’s look at activities that will help restore and improve your cognitive function.

-Obviously, diet and nutrition for cognitive enhancement are assumed – and please consult a doctor for advice that directly addresses your personal situtation.
+Obviously, diet and nutrition for cognitive enhancement are assumed.
+And again, please consult a doctor for advice that directly addresses your personal situation.

 Likewise with the following activities.
-If you have doubts, always run each past a professional.
-Everything I’m about to suggest is proven, and that’s why I’m doing them.
+If you have doubts, always run each past a qualified professional before engaging in them.

 One: Mindfulness And Meditation

-Although studies like this one show that meditation does increase your working memory, there’s a catch.
+Although studies like this one show that meditation can increase your working memory, there’s a catch.
 As these researchers recommend, meditation routines generally need to be systematized and conducted routinely.

 Two: Have A Purpose As You Age